AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-icc.md

  </tr>
 </table>

-*`profile`* specifies the output color space profile to which the rendered image should be converted if it is different than the working profile. *`profile`* must be either a valid `icc::Name` defined in the ICC profile map of an image catalog or default catalog, or a relative path to a profile file (typically with [!DNL .icc]or [!DNL .icm] suffix).
+*`profile`* Specifies the output color space profile to which the rendered image should be converted if it is different from the working profile. *`profile`* Must be either a valid `icc::Name` defined in the ICC profile map of an image catalog or default catalog, or a relative path to a profile file (typically with [!DNL `.icc`] or [!DNL `.icm`] suffix).

 >[!NOTE]
 >
->*`profile`* may not include ',' characters, even if HTTP-encoded.
+>*`profile`* May not include ',' characters, even if HTTP-encoded.

-*`renderIntent`* allows overriding the default rendering intent.
+*`renderIntent`* Allows overriding the default rendering intent.

-*`blackpointComp`* enables blackpoint compensation if the output profile supports this feature.
+*`blackpointComp`* Enables blackpoint compensation if the output profile supports this feature.

 >[!NOTE]
 >